Shivayetii/python/python/mongoDB/notes/README.md

         2. Service Spec

-           * By using below we can create service yml file for MongoDB
+           * By using below we can create service yml file for MongoDB.

               vi service.yml

-           * By using below command to deploy MongoDB specified namespace
+           * By using below command to deploy MongoDB specified namespace.

               kubectl apply -f service.yml -n <Namespace-Name>